dinphil/codeweekend-frontend/readme.md

-# CodeWeekend Spring 2016
+# CodeWeekend Fall 2018

 ## Chat App

-Source code for Penn’s Spring 2016 CodeWeekend.
+Source code for Penn’s Fall 2018 CodeWeekend.

 ## How to run